kyoheiu/blog.kyoheiu.dev/content/felix/index.md

 # All config file and directories will be automatically created.
 ```

-Default config file will be created automatically when you launch the program for the first time.
+Default config file will be created automatically at the first launch.

 Default config.toml:

 ```
-# Default exec command when open files.
+# (Optional) Default exec command when open files.
+# If not set, will default to $EDITOR
 default = "nvim"

 # (Optional) Whether to use the full width of terminal.